-Cabbage kootu recipe with step by step photos.
+Cabbage kootu recipe made with dal, cabbage, spices and curry leaves.
 Kootu is a dal / lentil based dish from South Indian Cuisine.
 It is one of the most served dishes in a vegetarian meal in South Indian restaurants.
 Kootu is also made in many households for a everyday meal or even during festivals.

 It is made with veggies like bottle gourd, pumpkin, cabbage or even with mixed vegetables.
 Kootu is often served with rice or phulka.

 There are different ways a kootu curry is made.
 I have shared the way we make it at home.

 I have used toor dal, you can also use moong dal, chana dal or a mix of both.
 The addition of roasted dal and coconut mixture brings in a unique aroma and taste to this cabbage kootu.

 Cabbage can be cleaned in so many ways.
 You can quarter the cabbage and add them to warm salted water.
 Leave for a while and then rinse few times.
 Drain completely and chop.

 You can also chop it and add to salted water.
 Rinse well and repeat the rinse.
 You can also clean each leaf of cabbage and wash first and then drain water.
 This is slightly a tedious work.
 Drain cabbage completely chop it finely.